 Pipes and Cigars

-One type of pipe -- the water pipe (also known as a "hookah") -- is gaining popularity among college students, in part because of the mistaken belief that it is less harmful than regular cigarettes.
-Yet studies have found that smoking a water pipe carries the same risks as smoking cigarettes, including lung cancer, other lung disorders, and gum disease.
+One type of pipe, the water pipe (also known as a "hookah"), is popular among youth and college students, in part because of the mistaken belief that it is less harmful than regular cigarettes.
+Yet studies have found that smoking a water pipe carries many of the same risks as smoking cigarettes, including lung cancer, other lung disorders, and gum disease.

-Smoking -- even just a few cigarettes a day -- has been linked to many serious health risks.
-Up to half of all current tobacco users will die from a tobacco-related disease, many of which are discussed below.
+Smoking, even just a few cigarettes a day, has been linked to many serious health risks.
+Up to one half of all current tobacco users will die from a tobacco-related disease, many of which are discussed below.

+Smoking is the number one cause of lung cancer.
+Secondhand smoke also increases the risk for lung cancer and other lung conditions caused by smoke.
 According to the American Lung Association, smoking is directly responsible for about 90% of the deaths due to lung cancer.
 The good news is that as smoking rates have declined, lung cancer rates have dropped too.
-In men, there were about 3% fewer cases of lung cancer in 2008 than in 2005.
-The risk in women fell by a little over 2% during the same time period.
+From 2007 to 2013, new lung cancer cases decreased by 2.1%.

-Smoking is also responsible for most deaths due to COPD, which includes emphysema and chronic bronchitis.
+Smoking is also responsible for most cases of chronic obstructive pulmonary disease (COPD), as well as most deaths due to COPD, which includes emphysema and chronic bronchitis.
 And smoking makes it harder to control asthma, by interfering with the response to steroid medicine and worsening lung function.

 Smoking, chewing tobacco, and being exposed to secondhand smoke all greatly increase the risk for heart attacks and strokes.
 The risk for heart problems in people who smoke or who are exposed to smoke may be three times greater than that of people who don't smoke.
 When people stop smoking, their risk of having a heart attack decreases over time.